PlayStation Plus subscribers now get 100GB of cloud storage space

-It's a big month for PlayStation Plus subscribers, as Sony's PS Plus service is going through some big changes from February 2019 onwards.
+It's a big month for PlayStation Plus subscribers, as Sony's PS Plus service is going through some major changes from February 2019 onwards.

 We already knew that, after February 2019, PlayStation Plus subscribers would no longer be getting free PS3 and PS Vita games as part of their monthly subscription packages.
 And Sony has now announced the final games coming to those consoles as part of the deal.
 Seeing the PS3 element of PS Plus off in style, you'll be able to download Metal Gear Solid 4: Guns of the Patriots to your PlayStation 3 this month, along with Divekick.
 Gunhouse and Rogue Aces will both also hit PS Vita and PS4.